SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

     > **Important:**
       > You must keep the Content Search Snippet markup so that the category page can display search results.
-4. To configure and copy the HTML for any snippets you want to add to the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint 2013 Design Manager snippets](sharepoint-design-manager-snippets.md).
+4. To configure and copy the HTML for any snippets you want to add to the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint Design Manager snippets](sharepoint-design-manager-snippets.md).

 5. Make any other required changes to the markup, and then save the file.

-6. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint 2013](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.
+6. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.

 ### To create a category page layout by using Design Manager

-1. Follow step 1 through step 6 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint 2013](how-to-create-a-page-layout-in-sharepoint.md).
+1. Follow step 1 through step 6 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint](how-to-create-a-page-layout-in-sharepoint.md).

 2. In step 7, choose the **Article Page** content type.